 Alternatively, you can use sound absorbing weather-strips to fill in the gaps on the doors that allows noise to pass through.

 What I love about soundproof weatherstrips is the fact that they are quite effective, they are cheap and are really easy to use- you don’t need to hire an expert- all you need are few YouTube tutorials and you’re good to go.

 However if you find yourself tight on budget, you can use thick blankets and cover the door.
 The rule of thumb here is to ensure that the blanket is thick enough to help with sound absorbing.

 4. Try white noise to drown the bass sound

 You might be thinking and asking- aren’t white noises for babies?
 White noise is great for blocking low frequency sounds including low frequency stereo bass sounds.
 The reason being, white noise is a combination of all humanly detectable frequencies between 20-20000 Hz.
 However, I should alert you that white noise machines wont get rid of that irritable bass noise- but with a combination of other bass dampening techniques, it should work fine.

 If you’re on a budget and find it hard to afford other sound dampening tools, a sound dampening machine might be a better solution for you.
 There are plenty of white noise machine on Amazon that work just fine but I would recommend the Adaptive Sound Technologies White Noise Machine which is available on Amazon.

 5. Soundproof the walls

-If money isn’t a problem and are willing to get rid of the bass problem once and for all, dampening your walls is the only viable option.
+If money isn’t a problem and are willing to get rid of the bass problem once and for all, dampening your thin walls is the only viable option.
 Check out this article I wrote the other day on how to soundproof a room cheaply.
 Sound dampening the walls can be approached into different ways:

 Soundproof the walls using Green Glue and Dry Wall